vladar107/vladar107/cv.md

 ```

 ### [Tinkoff](https://www.tinkoff.ru ) | SDE/Tech Lead | St.Petersburg, Russia | 01.2018 – current time
-One of the most advanced Russian fintech company ([more information](https://www.tinkoffgroup.com/company-info/summary/)).
-I've been involved in multiple projects in different roles and at different stages (from scratch to ending of development).
+One of the most advanced Russian fintech companies ([more information](https://www.tinkoffgroup.com/company-info/summary/)).
+I've been involved in multiple projects in different roles and at different stages (from scratch to the ending of development).

-Besides project activities i've been involved in: hiring process, mentoring (start common process for all .Net SDE), education (as a lector at courses), active member of internal .net community.
+Besides project activities I've been involved in: the hiring process, mentoring (starting a common process for all .Net SDE), education (as a lector at courses), and being an active member of the internal .net community.

 The most important projects:

 #### **Tinkoff Business.
 New Partners origination** | 12.2021 - current time
-Origination process for new product.
-Engineered and launched new project from scratch.
+Origination process for a new product.
+Engineered and launched the new project from scratch.
 Planned technical development plan and controlled its implementation.
-Organized technological process of development at team (team was gathered for the project).
+Organized technological process of development at team (the team was gathered for the project).

 Technologies used: C#, TypeScript, .Net 6, ASP.Net Core, Angular 14, PostgreSQL, Kafka, Docker, k8s, Gitlab CI.

 #### **Tinkoff Business.
 Cloud Call Center** | 05.2019 - 11.2021
-System for calling service for a business users.
-Firstly joined as a developer, after a year become a teach lead.
-Increased product scalability, flexibility and active client's integrations by launching universal public API.
+System for calling service for business users.
+Firstly joined as a developer, and after a year become a technical lead.
+Increased product scalability, flexibility, and active client integrations by launching a universal public API.
 Improved product's maintainability by identifying old problems and refactoring.
 Improved Flow Efficiency and decreased Lead Time.

 Technologies used: C#, TypeScript, .Net 5, ASP.Net Core, Angular 12, MongoDB, Kafka, Rabbit MQ, gRPC, Docker, k8s, Gitlab CI, Teamcity.

 #### **Calling Sales System** | 01.2018 - 05.2019
-A system for sale by call.
-One service of multi-service system for selling specific product.
+A system for sale by calling.
+One service multi-service system for selling a specific product.
 Developed from scratch.
-After initial part of development was responsible for releasing and initial maintaince.
+After the initial part of the development was responsible for releasing and initial maintenance.

 Technologies used: C#, TypeScript, .Net Core 2.1, ASP.Net Core, Angular 8, MongoDB, Rabbit MQ, Docker, Teamcity.

 ### [One inc.](https://www.oneinc.com/) | SDE | St.Petersburg, Russia | 04.2017 – 01.2018
 I've been taking part as a full-stack developer of a product for vehicle insurance (control policy's lifecycle).
-Was active part of the team.
+Was an active part of the team.

 Technologies used: C#, TypeScript, .Net Framework 4.0, .Net Core 1.0, ASP.Net Core, MS SQL Server, Angular 2, Silverlight.

 ### [Rubezh](https://rubezh.com/) | SDE | Saratov, Russia | 11.2015 - 04.2017
 I've been taking part in 2 projects.
-Both was desktop applications for surveillance control.
-First was desktop standalone application, second was client-server application.
+Both were desktop applications for surveillance control.
+The first was a desktop standalone application, the second was a client-server application.

 Technologies used: C#, XAML, C, C++, .Net Framework 4.0, WPF, WinForms, WCF, MySQL, FireBird, IP cameras, ffmpeg.

 ### [Energoinvest](http://www.energoin.ru/) | SDE/Ops | Saratov, Russia | 07.2014 - 11.2015
-I've been involved in development of energy supplier's platform.
+I've been involved in the development of an energy supplier's platform.

 Technologies used: C#, .Net Framework 4.5, WinForms, MS SQL Server.